nuxt/nuxt/README.md

 # Nuxt Framework

-This is home for new nuxt mono repo.
+This is the home for the new nuxt mono repo.

 Packages: